-This is a fun activity, but feels even more appropriate considering that our kids are living through history right now.
-Pick out a few things that best represent what you want to remember about 2020, and make a DIY time capsule in the backyard.
-In a few years, you can dig it up, and see what you buried!
-To preserve your treasures, I recommend burying it in a plastic or metal container with a lid.
+Pick out a few things that best represent what you want to remember about this particular summer and make a DIY time capsule in the backyard.
+In a few years, you can dig it up and see what you buried!
+To preserve your treasures, I recommend burying them in a plastic or metal container with a lid.

-Summer can be just as magical and memorable as years prior, despite the uncertain times we are facing.
-I hope you are feeling inspired and ready to start a summer of fun with your kids!
-Make sure to take us along for the ride by using the hashtag #playindy on social media.
+Summer can be just so magical and memorable for the whole family.
+I hope you are feeling inspired by these bucket list ideas for the summer and are ready to kick off the fun with your kids!
+Make sure to take us along for the ride by using the hashtag #PLAYINDY on social media.